ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 ### Test

-<p>Figure XXXX below details how our program is tested.
-After inputting dotnet test in the terminal from the source directory, dotnet restore will run.
-Hereafter, all testfiles will run, and the terminal will output Success/Failure states for each testing directory.
-Alternative methods to testing are described in the "How to run test suite locally" section. </p>
+Figure XXXX below details how our program is tested.
+After inputting `dotnet test` in the terminal from the source directory, `dotnet restore` will run.
+Hereafter, all test files will run, and the terminal will output `Success`/`Failure` states for each testing directory.
+Alternative methods to testing are described in the "How to run test suite locally" section.

 ![Illustration of the testing from the _Chirp!_ root directory.](../docs/images/BDSA-testing.png)